-A few years ago, when I was in a therapy session for myself, the therapist said something that really changed how I view myself and, as a result, those around me.
+A few years ago, when I was in a coaching session for myself, the coach said something that really changed how I view myself and, as a result, those around me.

 The session was held online, and I sat in front of my (many!) bookshelves.
 They make me feel safe and give me a sense that I am being surrounded by goodness and kindred souls.